tomdionysus/pmalloc/README.md

 `void pmalloc_item_remove(pmalloc_item_t **root, pmalloc_item_t *node)`

 *Internal:* Remove the memory block at `ptr` and prefixed by a `pmalloc_item` struct from the specified block item chain.

+## Caveats

+pmalloc focuses on extreme minimalism, and does not include hardening or safety in code.
+For example, calling `pmalloc_free` with a block that was not previously allocated will lead to undefined behaviour.